jitsi/handbook/docs/devops-guide/opensuse.md

 };
 ```

-Note: Please be aware that this is the minimal configuration!
+__Note:__ Please be aware that this is the minimal configuration.

 ### Jitsi-Videobridge

-Note: We were not able to get the [new Videobridge configuration](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/muc.md#videobridge-configuration)
+__Note:__ We were not able to get the [new Videobridge configuration](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/muc.md#videobridge-configuration)
-up an running.
-We will divide this part into two when we are able to do so.
-In the following the [legacy configuraiton](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/muc.md#legacy-videobridge-configuration) is covered.
+up and running.
+We will divide this part into two, when possible.
+Below, the [legacy configuration](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/muc.md#legacy-videobridge-configuration) is covered.

-* Go to the folder `/etc/jitsi/videobridge`
+* Go to the directory `/etc/jitsi/videobridge`
 * Edit the file `jitsi-videobridge.conf`
     * Edit `JVB_HOSTNAME` to your `<FQDN>`.
     * Edit the `JVB_SECRET` to your own secret.